FenixEdu/oddjet/README.md

 ### The Template Class

 The template class connects one odt template file to the data required to instantiate it into a integral odt document.
-It contains the mechanisms to populate the template document with the data, the instantiation mechanisms, and provides the methods to print the instance document to PDF or save any of the resulting files to disk.
+It contains the mechanisms to populate the template document with the data, the instantiation mechanisms, and provides the methods to print the instance document to pdf or save any of the resulting files to disk.

 To allow production of documents of different languages using the same data, the template class also contains a Locale object that is used to obtain localized representations of the data.